-Now let’s look how Divi looks behind the scenes when you actually build on WordPress with it.
+Now let’s see how Divi looks behind the scenes when you actually build on WordPress with it.

 There are two ways of building websites with Divi Builder:

 The first one is Divi Visual Builder where you edit your website on the front-end (right on your website like in the screenshot below).
 This a true WYSIWYG solution for WordPress.

 The second option is the Back-end Builder – where you work in your WordPress dashboard (or inside Divi Visual Builder) with Divi modules like in the screenshot below: